Sh3b0/DevOps/docs/8-container-orchestration.md

 5. Create a ConfigMap with some JSON data and mount it as a volume.

 6. Modify applications so that they do something persistent, and create a StatefulSet to manage their state.

+7. Use an init-container to download a file and inject it into an application container.

+8. Deploy [Kube-Prometheus-Stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) to monitor k8s and manage alerts.

 ## 3. Steps